Get exclusive member benefits & effect social change. Join Today

-According to the Cincinnati Children’s Hospital, about half of all babies born with imperforate anus have additional abnormalities.
+About half of all babies born with imperforate anus have additional abnormalities.
 Some of these may be:

 After diagnosing imperforate anus, your baby’s doctor should also test for other abnormalities associated with this condition.
 Tests used may include:

-Imperforate anus almost always requires surgery.
+This condition almost always requires surgery.
 Multiple procedures are sometimes necessary to correct the problem.
 A temporary colostomy can also allow your baby time to grow before surgery.